 How Oliver Came to the Sanctuary

-Oliver is located on Mimosa Point away from the tour path.
+Oliver is located next to Magoo Ocelot in Elm Grove away from the tour path.

-In the late 1990's, Carolina Tiger Rescue, formally Carnivore Preservation Trust, decided that we were no longer going to breed due to the number of accredited facilities that were abiding by the Species Survival Plan.
-The Species Survival Plan was set up to ensure that breeding in captivity was only being done to conserve a species.
-This helped limit needless breeding and prevents a surplus of animals living in captivity.
+In the late 1990s, Carolina Tiger Rescue, formerly Carnivore Preservation Trust, decided that we were no longer going to breed due to the number of accredited facilities that were abiding by the Species Survival Plan.
+The Species Survival Plan was set up to ensure that breeding in captivity is only being done to conserve a species.
+This helps limit needless breeding and prevents a surplus of animals living in captivity.
 Carolina Tiger Rescue only supports breeding in captivity if it is done in accordance with the Species Survival Plan.